moecherry99/4thYearEmergingTech/README.md

 ## For personal use
 Command for Ubuntu Terminal - cd /, then cd mnt/c/users/moech/desktop/4thYear/EmerTech/PythonTest, then python3 flaskr.py and open up Localhost:5000.

-## Errors
-tensorflowjs-converter is not recognised.
-This means that the model.json file was taken from https://github.com/bensonruan/Hand-Written-Digit-Recognition

 ### References

 Flask running first app (video on YouTube)